-It’s a simple and easy rule to remember, but unfortunately, it only applies to older routers and can cause problems with AC (Wi-Fi 5) and newer routers, sometimes even corrupting bootloaders or firmware.
+It’s a simple, easy rule to remember, but unfortunately, it only applies to older routers and can cause problems with AC (Wi-Fi 5) and newer routers, sometimes even corrupting bootloaders or firmware.
 These days, Wi-Fi 5 is obsolete, Wi-Fi 6 is widespread, and Wi-Fi 7 is available for a small (but growing) number of devices – to the point where you may be wondering whether or not you should upgrade to a Wi-Fi 7 router.
 Whatever your decision regarding Wi-Fi 7, you probably don’t have a router that can be reset with the 30-30-30 rule.

 The 30-30-30 rule can damage newer routers